artsal/artsal/README.md

 ## 👋 About Me

-Senior Software Engineer with 20+ years of experience building scalable backend and full-stack systems.
+Senior Software Engineer with 16+ years of experience building backend and full-stack applications.
-Currently focused on **AI Engineering**, applying LLMs, Retrieval-Augmented Generation (RAG), and modern system design to real-world applications.
+Currently expanding into **AI Engineering**, with hands-on experience building retrieval-based systems using modern frameworks.

 ---